eia3de/eia3de/devlog/0001-alternative-business-model.md

 - calculating operational costs
 - premium services
 - explain why salaries
+- explain why this solution
+- bullshit-free/"for adults"
+- prevention to GAAS problems
 - explore ability to pay level designers
 - player contributions gives access to cosmetics, cannot be promised at the moment because no artist on board